 \section{Sequential model confidence sets}

-We consider a set $\M_0=\{1, \dots, m\}$ indexing $m\geq 2$ different statistical models or forecasters, simply referred to as \emph{models}, and let $L$ be a loss function which measures the quality of the models.
-We let $L$ be negatively oriented, that is, lower scores correspond to better performance, assume that we collect data in discrete time and denote the loss of model $i\in \M_0$ at time $t\in \N$ by $L_{i,t}$.
+We consider a set $\M_0=\{1, \dots, m\}$ indexing $m\geq 2$ different statistical models or forecasters, simply referred to as \emph{models}, and we let $L$ be a loss function which measures the quality of the models and is negatively oriented, that is, lower values correspond to better performance.
+We collect data in discrete time and denote the loss of model $i\in \M_0$ at time $t\in \N$ by $L_{i,t}$.
 We assume that all random quantities are defined on some underlying measurable space $(\Omega, \F)$ equipped with some filtration $(\F_t)_{t \in \N}$.
-We denote the family of all probability measures on $(\Omega, \F)$ by $\BO$ and write $\Q$ for a generic element in $\BO$.
+We denote the family of all probability measures on $(\Omega, \F)$ by $\probM$ and write $\Q$ for a generic element in $\probM$.